qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 **Answer:** There are a [number of answers](https://www.sitepoint.com/web-site-optimization-steps/) to this question: File concatenation, file compression, CDN Hosting, offloading assets, re-organizing and refining code, etc.

-> What are three ways to reduce page load time?
+> What are ways to reduce page load time?

 **Answer:** Again there are [many answers](https://blog.crazyegg.com/2013/12/11/speed-up-your-website/) here: Reduce image sizes, remove unnecessary widgets, HTTP compression, put CSS at the top and script references at the bottom or in external files, reduce lookups, minimize redirects, caching, etc.